Eligible Parties

 Number of Copies

-It is not necessary to file the PCT application in more than one copy (A151 EPC together with R157(2) EPC together with « Decision of the President of the European Patent Office, dated 8 June 2006, on the number of copies required of documents filed in respect of an international patent application for which the European Patent Office (EPO) acts as receiving Office under the Patent Cooperation Treaty (PCT)« , OJ 2006, 439).
+It is not necessary to file the PCT application in more than one copy (A151 EPC together with R157(2) EPC together with « Decision of the President of the European Patent Office, dated 8 June 2006, on the number of copies required for documents of the international patent application for which the European Patent Office (EPO) acts as receiving Office under the Patent Cooperation Treaty (PCT)« , OJ 2006, 439).

 The same applies to all documents listed in the transmittal form under R3.3.a.ii PCT: